Investment & Support Efforts (CARES Funding)

-At this time, $72 million of these funds is being rapidly invested in our community through the Ramsey County Investment and Support Efforts (RISE) program, which includes three primary categories:
+In 2020, $72 million of these funds were rapidly invested in our community through the Ramsey County Investment and Support Efforts (RISE) program, which included three primary categories:

 - Home and help: housing, food and financial assistance for struggling individuals and families.

 - Employment support: resources for those who have lost their jobs or need help with employment.